osama127001/Multinode-Cloudera-Cluster/README.md

 ### Service Canary
 If there are any issues/errors related to getting `[service] canary`, for example `hdfs canary` issue of `hive canary`, then wait for some time, the issue will be resolved bu itself.

+### Issues while creating namenode directory
+If there are any issues while the `command details` section of adding the cluster, there will be a folder named `current` in `/dfs/nn` path, delete this folder using the following command and try again:

+       rm -rf /dfs/nn/current

 # Post Installations Setups